bjarneh22/Delay_Predictor_Deutsche_Bahn/README.md

 Will specialized libraries be required for this, and if so, which?
 What quintessential point(s)/takeaways are you planning to substantiate?

-### Visualizations

-How can you effectively communicate your takeaways (probably from statistical analysis) visually?
-I.e., what kinds of visual representations are suitable for your project?
-Will they be included in a dashboard-like part of your interface, or non-interactive infographics?
-With what libraries will you implement this?

 ----
 ### Table for self-check

-Please make sure to include and fill out one of the following tables according to the project type you chose.
-This is for monitoring your progress and to ease the evalutation by the tutors.
-Please note that this table is for guidance only, and in case of any discrepancies, the project description document shall take precedence.

-#### Custom Project

-Remember that for the custom project, 4 out of the 7 categories need fulfillment.

 | Category                     | Details                                                                           | Mark with ✔️ |
 |:-----------------------------|:----------------------------------------------------------------------------------|--------------|